Jobians/termux-github-upload-tutorial-for-android/README.md

-## How to Upload a Folder to Your GitHub Repository Using Termux
+## How to Upload a Folder to Your GitHub Repository On Android Using Termux

 To upload a folder and its files to a GitHub repository using Termux, you can follow these steps: